DarkGhostHunter/Larapoke/README.md

 Larapoke uses its own Blade template to inject the script.

-Of course you can create your own script.
-You can point out a custom Blade template or override the default by creating a `views/vendor/larapoke/script.blade.php` file.
+You can use other view with the script or overriding the default by creating a `views/vendor/larapoke/script.blade.php` file.
 The latter option doesn't need to publish the config file.

 Why would you?
-Some people may want to change this to a custom script, maybe because they want to use a Javascript HTTP library, minify the response, make it compatible for older browsers, or even [create a custom Event](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Creating_and_triggering_events) when CSRF token expires.
+Some people may want to change this because they want to use a Javascript HTTP library, minify the response, make it compatible for older browsers, or even [create a custom Event](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Creating_and_triggering_events) when CSRF token expires.

 The view receives three variables: